Operations · Guide

 5. Audio: Earpiece, loudspeaker, microphone (primary and noise-canceling)

-6. Sensors: Accelerometer, gyroscope, proximity sensor, ambient light, barometer
+6. Sensors: Accelerometer, gyroscope, proximity sensor, ambient light sensor, barometer

 7. Biometrics: Face ID or Touch ID enrollment and recognition

-8. Buttons and switches: Power, volume, mute switch
+8. Buttons and switches: Power, volume up/down, mute switch (where applicable)

-9. Software lock status: FMI off, FRP cleared, carrier unlock verified
+9. Software lock status: FMI (Find My iPhone) off, FRP (Factory Reset Protection) cleared, carrier unlock verified

 Step 3: Design the Workflow Like a Production Line